GuanceCloud/datakit/internal/export/doc/en/datakit-filter.md

 ### Data Range for Filter Action {#spec}

-As (most) data collected by DataKit is reported in the form of line protocol, all filters work on top of line protocol.
+As (most) data collected by DataKit is reported in the form of data point, all filters work on top of data point.
 Filters support data filtering on the following data:

 - Measurement name: For different types of data, the business attribution of measurement is different, as follows:
     - For time series data (M), a `measurement` tag is injected into its tag list when the filter is running, so you can write a metric set-based filter as follows:`{  measurement = re('abc.*') AND ( tag1='def' and field2 = 3.14)}`.